3 Project Management Interview Questions You Need to Ask

 Three Key Project Management Interview Questions

 I’ve saved a lot of time by asking the candidate to answer 3 simple project management interview questions BEFORE the resume is submitted.
-If the recruiter, staffing firm or individual candidate doesn’t submit answers to these questions, I don’t even look at the resume.
-If the candidate responds with experience-supported responses, then I definitely consider them for the next step in the interview process.
+If the recruiter, staffing firm, or individual candidate doesn’t submit answers to these questions, I don’t even look at the resume.
+If the candidate responds with experience-supported responses, I consider them for the next step in the interview process.

 The three questions are: